 I am also a member of the Northern Animals collective.
 Together with Caitlin Stobie, I organised the second meeting of the collective, Northern Animals #2: Animals and Borders.
 Hosted at the Leeds Museum's Discovery Centre, our workshop explored borders from an animal studies perspective.
 The workshop featured a store tour of the Discovery Centres collection of illegal and confiscated taxidermy; public engagement with New Wortley Community Centre's Men's Walking Group; and a reading by South African author Henrietta Rose-Innes at Wharf Chambers.
 This event was made possible by funding from the Institute of Colonial and Postcolonial Studies, the British Society for Literature and Science, International Writers at Leeds, and the School of English.

-Recent conferences: I have presented on literature, critical theory and cinema at conferences including: University of London's Coetzee and the Archive (2017); 'Contemporary Literature and the Archive' at American Comparative Literature Association Annual Convention (2017); Universität Würzburg's Texts, Animals, Environments: Zoopoetics and Environmental Poetics (2016); Johannesburg Holocaust and Genocide Centre's workshop Confronting Difficult Pasts (2016); Stockholms Universitet's workshop The Creaturely, The Human, The Global (2016); Universiteit Gent's Questions of Scale in Contemporary Literature (2016); Universität Kassel's Animal Biographies (2016); the University of Cumbria's Visualising the Animal (2015); and the University of Sheffield's Reading Animals (2014).
+Recent conferences: I have presented on literature, critical theory and cinema at conferences including: the second annual Memory Studies Assocation conference, University of Copenhagen (2017); University of London's Coetzee and the Archive (2017); 'Contemporary Literature and the Archive' at American Comparative Literature Association Annual Convention (2017); Universität Würzburg's Texts, Animals, Environments: Zoopoetics and Environmental Poetics (2016); Johannesburg Holocaust and Genocide Centre's workshop Confronting Difficult Pasts (2016); Stockholms Universitet's workshop The Creaturely, The Human, The Global (2016); Universiteit Gent's Questions of Scale in Contemporary Literature (2016); Universität Kassel's Animal Biographies (2016); the University of Cumbria's Visualising the Animal (2015); and the University of Sheffield's Reading Animals (2014).
 In October 2015 I was invited to the University of Manchester to discuss Werner Herzog's documentary Cave of Forgotten Dreams.
 You can listen to this paper here.